mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 [0.81585667 0.96883469] [0.77994068]
 ```

-### Constructing a Dataset Class that Can Be Randomly Accessed
+### Constructing Random Accessible Dataset Class

-Construct a dataset class to implement the `__getitem__` method, and then use the objects of this class to construct a user-defined dataset object.
+Construct a dataset class to implement the `__getitem__` method, and then use the object of this class to construct a user-defined dataset object.

 ```python
 import numpy as np